ejaxon/ejaxon.github.io/reading.md

 19. Sing, Unburied, Sing.
 Jesmyn Ward (@jesmimi). #my2018reading #books
 20. Poor Economics: A Radical Rethinking of the Way to Fight Global Poverty.
 Abhijit V. Banerjee & Esther Duflo. #my2018reading #books
 21. The Next Factory of the World: How Chinese Investment is Reshaping Africa.
 Irene Yuan Sun. #my2018reading #books
+22. Democracy as a Way of Life: Rethinking the Places and Practices of Public Administration.
+Kelly Campbell Rawlings & Thomas Catlaw (In: Government is Us 2.0, ed. by Cheryl Simrell King). #my2018reading #articles

 # 2017